Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Beginning when you choose this archetype at 3rd level, you learn the [[Dancing Lights]] and [[Thaumaturgy]] cantrips, and gain proficiency in [[Performance]] if you don't already have it.

 # Fey Teleportation
 Starting at 3rd level, you learn the [[Phase Strike]] cantrip and you can cast the [[Misty Step]] spell as a bonus action without expending a slot.
 You can do so a number of times equal to your proficiency bonus.
-You regain all expended uses after a short or long rest.
+You regain all expended uses when you finish a long rest.

 # Residual Image
 At 7th level, whenever you teleport, you may leave behind an illusory uplicate of yourself.
 It lasts until your next turn or until you teleport again.